Baja Sauce Recipe for Fish Tacos

 And you know what?
 Sometimes “hope for the best” actually works.
 Because when I tasted that first swipe of sauce off the spoon, I had that moment.
 You know, the one where your eyes do that slow, dramatic widening, like you’ve just discovered a secret you weren’t supposed to find.
 It was creamy, tangy, a little smoky, with just enough heat to make your taste buds sit up and go, “Hey, what’s this?!”

 So, now?
-This Baja Sauce Recipe for Fish Tacos is a staple.
+This Baja Sauce is a staple.
 I make it when friends come over and act like I spent way more effort than I did.
 And it’s always the same reaction—Wow, this sauce is amazing.
 What’s in it?
 And I just shrug and say, “Oh, just a little something I threw together.”
-Which is technically true but also feels like the understatement of the century.
+Which is technically true, but also feels like the understatement of the century.

-Why You’ll Love This Baja Sauce Recipe for Fish Tacos?
+Why You’ll Love This Baja Sauce Recipe for Fish Tacos

 Here’s the deal—I could sit here and list off a bunch of reasons why this Baja Sauce Recipe for Fish Tacos is a must-try, but it all boils down to this: it’s one of those sauces that feels like it could go on anything.
-Not that I’m encouraging you to drizzle it on your cereal or anything, but…you do you.
+Not that I’m encouraging you to drizzle it on your cereal or anything, but…you do you?

 • Insanely easy to make.
 Like, two steps and you’re done.
 No messing around with blenders or anything complicated.
 Just stir and chill.